vetchium/vetchium/TASKS.md

 - [] Report posts/comments
 - [] Bookmark posts/comments
 - [] Search posts/comments
+- [] Some kind of upvote tracking for every user for every tag

 # Code cleanups

 - Limit is optional in some APIs, mandatory in some APIs.
 Should become consistent.
 - The default values are not properly set in some .tsp files using the = operator.
 Instead we mentioned them in the @doc tag.
 This should be fixed.
 - [] LoadTests should test for EmployerPosts and IncognitoPosts also